Posted on October 26, 2015 by Peter Davis Krahenbuhl

 , and Antarctic

 comes from the Greek meaning the "opposite of the Arctic," or, "opposite of the (great) bear."

 Image credit: Michael Poliza, Natural Habitat Adventures

 Polar bears spend the majority of their waking time hunting and are dependent primarily on seals to provide the high-fat content needed to survive.
 However, polar bears depend vitally on sea ice as a platform to hunt, as well as to rest and breed, so even though they are very talented swimmers, the rapidly thinning ice significantly increases exposure and risk from fatigue and reduces the chance of a successful hunt.

 In fact, according to WWF

 , Alaska's Southern Beaufort Sea polar bear population is the first subpopulation of bears to already show the severe effects caused by climate change.
 While the U.S. Fish and Wildlife Service just released its plan to recover polar bear populations

-, including identifying the reduction of greenhouse gasses in the atmosphere as the primary activity to protect them, more needs to be done.
+, including identifying the reduction of greenhouse gases in the atmosphere as the primary activity to protect them, more needs to be done.

 Image credit: Michael Poliza

-, where hundreds of bears congregate each October on the shores of the Hudson Bay, waiting for the sea ice to form so they an start their seal hunting season.
+, where hundreds of bears congregate each fall on the shores of the Hudson Bay, waiting for the sea ice to form so they can start their seal-hunting season.
 To find out how you can help to protect this important indicator species, visit WWF's polar bear page